 - Core Capabilities: the firm narrowly defines its capabilities in terms of its functional discipline, instead of its client value and broader business acumen.

-- Intellectual Capital: the firm does not differentiate its thinking; it follows the herd and avoids the risk of stating an alternative POV, or does not sets high expectations for intellectual capital development.
+- Intellectual Capital: the firm does not differentiate its thinking; it follows the herd and avoids the risk of stating an alternative POV or does not set high expectations for intellectual capital development.

 - Client Lifecycle: The firm has not identified an ideal client who values the differentiated value that the firm offers.
 It lacks an understanding of the complex B2B buying cycle.
 It chases bad revenue and does not achieve economies of scale.

 - Solutions: The firm’s solutions are firm-centric, not client-centric, are overly complex, and difficult for the client to understand and buy confidently.

 More than I care to admit over my career as a Marketing leader, I’ve developed a long list of “right solution, wrong problem.”
 I’ve focused on brand problems that were really sales problems.
 I’ve replaced underperforming technologies that were actually hindered by cultural issues.
 I’ve implemented sales training when I should have focused on better client selection.
 That’s why I’m sharing the assessment tool with my subscribers.
 I hope that you can identify and eliminate the barriers blocking your firm’s growth.

 I call it the Growth Readiness Self-Assessment.
 It measures critical areas of Marketing health—that’s Marketing with a capital “M.”